Detailed content of our market study

 • Ready-to-prepare cereals : mainly oat-based cereals such as porridge.

-In 2023, the global breakfast cereal market is estimated at US$72 billion, with average growth forecast at 6.5% to 2027.
+In 2024, the global breakfast cereals market is estimated at 67.89 billion US dollars, with average growth forecast at5.9% for the period 2024-2028.
 The United States holds a dominant position in this market.

-After experiencingan 8% decline in volume in 2021, the French cereals market, favoragedby the Covid period, returned to stability in 2022.
-Moreover, in 2022, France's trade balance showed a deficit of 50 million euros, marking a deterioration of 12 million euros on the previous year.
-France's main economic partners in this sector are Belgium, Spain, Germany and Italy .
+In 2023, France's trade balance will show a deficit of 37.7 million euros, marking an improvement of 12.3 million euros on the previous year.
+France's main economic partners in this sector are Belgium, Spain, Germany and Italy.

 1.2 Steady global growth

-Global sales of the breakfast cereals market will amount to $**.* billion in ****, rising to an estimated $** billion in ****.
-Industry experts anticipate an annual CAGR of *.*% for the period ****-****, to reach ** billion in ****.
+Global sales of the breakfast cereals market will reach $**.** billion in ****, and are estimated to reach $**.** billion in ****.
+Industry experts anticipate a CAGR of *.*% for the period ****-****, to reach ** billion in ****.

 Breakfast cereals market value World, ****-****, $ billion Source : The business research company Market trends :